 Upper Sixth Formers on course to take up places at Oxford, Cambridge, Exeter, Nottingham, Durham and more.

-As Spring term draws to a close, our Upper Sixth Form students are celebrating an impressive number of university offers from the 2020-21 admissions process.
+Our Upper Sixth Form students are celebrating an impressive number of university offers from the 2020-21 admissions process.
 Five students have been offered Oxbridge places, to study Computer Science, Law, Modern Foreign Languages, Natural Sciences, and Mathematics.
 This is an exceptional achievement for these individuals, who have successfully continued their academic studies during lockdown to meet the rigorous entry requirements for two of the world’s leading universities.

 To date (with several interviews pending), a further 170 offers have been received from Russell Group universities, including 20 from Exeter, 19 from Nottingham and 15 from Durham.
 The range of subjects applied for overall is diverse.
 Kimbolton students have received 20 offers to read law, 18 to read engineering, and 10 to study medicine.
 Others include philosophy, psychology, architecture, Spanish, mental health nursing, history, and criminology.